Last updated on March 15th, 2025 at 08:07 pm

 THE ARRIVAL OF NEW YORK STYLE PIZZA IN BANGKOK

-Soho (South of Houston Street) is one of those fancy-schmancy neighborhoods in Lower Manhattan, with many popular old-school pizzerias dotted throughout the area.
+Soho (South of Houston Street) is one of those fancy-schmancy neighborhoods in lower Manhattan, with many popular old-school pizzerias dotted throughout the area.

 With SOHO pizza ads crammed in my face, I decided to try it out with my wife at their flagship restaurant on Sukhumvit Soi 11.